-My relationship with my whole self has always been tenuous at best.
-Sure, my hair is fantastic, the creative and analytical parts of my brain work happily in tandem and I can make my husband chuckle uncontrollably with my sarcastic humour, so there’s a lot to love.
+My relationship with my whole self has always been tenuous.
+Yes, my hair is fantastic, the creative and analytical parts of my brain work happily in tandem and I can make my friends chuckle uncontrollably with my sarcastic humour, so there’s a lot to love.
 My body however, has never been on the receiving end of said love.
 Honestly, I never felt like it deserved it.

 Years of disordered eating were followed by several more years of steady, excruciating weight gain and when many many years of feeling painfully unwell was finally explained by an endometriosis diagnosis, my disdain towards my body was solidified.
 My body gave up on me and in turn I gave up on my body.
 Why bother with kale and spin class when it was going to screw me internally anyway.